-While our phones may automatically update as daylight saving time comes to an end, our bodies aren’t always as quick to adapt.
-Here are 6 tips to help you fall back into standard time on Sunday, Nov.
-7.
+While your phone may automatically update for daylight saving time, our bodies aren’t always as quick to adapt.
+Here are six tips to help you fall back into daylight saving time this weekend on Sunday, Nov.
+6 at 2 a.m.

 It can be tempting to stay up late or change your routine now that you have an extra hour in the day.
 However, disruptions to sleep can affect our mood, energy levels, concentration and overall health.
-The closer you stick to your normal routine of getting 7 to 9 hours of sleep each night, the faster your body will adjust to the time change.
+The closer you stick to your normal routine of getting between seven and nine hours of sleep each night, the faster your body will adjust to the time change.

 Our phone and computer screens emit high levels of blue light, which can negatively impact sleep.
 Blue light affects your circadian rhythm and melatonin (sleep) hormone levels, tricking your brain into thinking it is still daytime.
 While blue light glasses have become increasingly popular to combat these effects, there is limited research on their effectiveness.
 Instead, try to limit your screen time before bed or use apps that filter out or block blue light to help you get a better night’s sleep.
 Many devices allow you to set a timer, so your screen automatically reduces the amount of blue light at night and returns to normal in the morning.
 Here are a few you can try: